EDI Banner

 LOOKING AHEAD

-Community outreach and engagement has been identified as an important priority for 2022.
+Community outreach and engagement has been identified as an important priority for 2023.
 While the CPS has made strides with increasing education and awareness surrounding EDI internally, we must also turn to members of the diverse communities we serve in order to build greater trust and relationships.
-While we are eager for these next steps to begin, the CPS has noted that virtual platforms create barriers and are impersonal.
-We are working towards developing a way to engage these communities in a truly effective way, during a time where we can come together in the same place and have these honest and important conversations.

-• Scheduling Listening Tables
+• Listening Tables

 We look forward to continuing to serve the communities of Cornwall and developing new ways of engaging diverse populations.